Today you are going to learn how to steal your competitors content and use it against them to get backlinks and social signals.

 Matt started from day 1 being active in forums and eventually incorporating this strategy into his daily routine.

-This led to him creating an award winning top 100 blog.
+This led to him to start a successful blog.

 However, what these strategies are really about is getting your content in front of people who want to read it and share it.